Andrewogg92/it-service-automation/README.md

 ### The Impact

 * **Eliminated ~8-9 hours of manual ticket triage per week.**
-* Achieved instantaneous, zero-touch ticket routing to the correct resolution queues.
+* Achieved zero-touch ticket routing to the correct resolution queues.

 ---